airbus-seclab/diffware/README.md

 Most parameters can be set from the CLI and using the config file (see `fact.cfg` for an example).

-While settings in the `diff` section are specific to this tool, the ones in the `unpack` and `ExpertSettings` are shard with [fact_extractor](https://github.com/fkie-cad/FACT_core), so you should check out their documentation.
+While settings in the `diff` section are specific to this tool, the ones in the `unpack` and `ExpertSettings` are shared with [fact_extractor](https://github.com/fkie-cad/fact_extractor), so you should check out their documentation.

 Here's a list of options that can be set in the config file: